 ASSIGNMENT CANCELLATION POLICY (Cancellation fees do not apply to students who withdraw from TCU) **If you have not been assigned at the time of your cancellation, you will not be assessed a cancellation fee.**

-You understand that this is a FULL ACADEMIC YEAR housing agreement and you cannot move off-campus for the spring semester while remaining a TCU student (unless I meet one of the approved criteria below):
+You understand that this is a FULL ACADEMIC YEAR housing agreement and you cannot move off campus for the spring semester while remaining a TCU student (unless you meet one of the approved criteria below):

 You understand that if your student status at Texas Christian University is changed due to part-time enrollment or withdrawal, you must completely check out of your housing space within 48 hours.
-You understand you will be responsible for the pro-rated housing and dining charges accrued upon the time of your check out.
+You will be responsible for the pro-rated housing and dining charges accrued upon the time of your check-out.
 In addition, you are responsible for any additional cleaning costs and/or damages incurred and any charges will be posted directly to your student account.

 DINING PLAN REQUIREMENT

 You understand that all campus residents are required to have a dining plan, except Juniors and Seniors living in the Tom Brown/Pete Wright Apartments, Sandage/McCart Apartments, Village East Apartments, GrandMarc Apartments or the Officer Floor in Worth Hills Village.
 If you neglect to select a dining plan, you will be assigned a plan.
 You understand that the off-campus Frog Bucks program is managed by a thirdparty entity (CBORD) and not Texas Christian University.
 You understand that CBORD will not provide your personally identifiable information to third parties or mass marketers without your consent.
 You agree to allow your Frog Bucks transaction information to be shared with CBORD.
 You understand there are no refunds of any unused campus cash or frog bucks that come with the university dining plan at the end of the spring semester.